 Crude Oil Exports

-The Company exported 63.6 mln tons of oil to North-West, Central and Eastern Europe, Mediterranean countries and other far abroad destinations.
-CIS exports amounted to 9.8 mln tons.
-The growth in exports is driven by the launch of railway deliveries of light oils produced by Orenburgneft.
-Supplies to Asia Pacific countries amounted to 23.9 mln tons, in particular, 15.8 mln tons were pipeline deliveries to China under long-term contracts, with the remaining amounts being exported via Kozmino and De-Castri ports.
-Supplies into Asia Pacific grew by 33% year-on-year, mainly in connection with the consolidation of Verkhnechonskneftegaz.
+The Company exported 61.1 mln tons of crude oil to North-West, Central and Eastern Europe, Mediterranean countries and other distant foreign countries.
+CIS exports amounted to 7.8 mln tons.
+Supplies to Asia Pacific countries amounted to 33.5 mln tons, including 22.6 mln tons of crude oil supplied to China via pipeline under long-term contracts, and the remaining volumes were exported via Kozmino and De-Castri ports.

-The majority of Rosneft’s export shipments are made via Transneft facilities, including the trunk pipeline network and the ports.
-In 2013, exports were made using the following means of transport:
+The largest part of Rosneft’s export volumes are shipped via Transneft facilities, including the trunk pipeline network and the ports.
+In 2014, most often preferred routes of crude oil supply were:

 - pipeline transport – 97 mln tons, or 94.6% of total crude oil exports.
 Of this amount above 40 mln tons were exported via seaports (including 14.5 mln tons – in Primorsk; 7.8 mln tons – in Novorossiysk; 8.9 mln tons – in Ust-Luga; 9.2 mln tons – in Kozmino), and around 56 mln tons of crude oil were supplied to China (22.6 mln tons), Belarus (6.9 mln tons), Central and Eastern Europe (26.5 mln tons) via pipeline;

 - railway and mixed transport – 5.5 mln tons, or 5.4% of total exports.
 These were largely supplies to Belarus via CPC oil pipeline (4.7 mln tons) and railroad (0.8 mln tons).